alex1998ander/RogueArsenal/README.md

 ## Game Modes:
 - Normal: The standard game mode, entered by pressing "Start"
 - Sandbox: In the sandbox game mode, you can try out all Upgrades the game has to offer.
-To apply upgrades, press Tab to open the menu, then select the upgrades you want to have, then press Apply.
+To apply upgrades, press Escape to open the menu, then select the upgrades you want to have, then press Apply.

 ## Controls
 - Move: WASD